Download the free deal analysis calculator which will help you accurately screen good from bad deals saving you a ton of time.

 So, the pro is that you can get a website up-and-running with an optimized layout, lead collection forms, and a lead magnet (downloadable pdf) ready to go.

 The con is that your site will look like everyone else.
-You can obviously spend some time and energy to truly customize things and try to differentiate your theme.

 Get 30-days with onCarrot totally risk-free today.

 My favorite is Investor Carrot.
 Their theme absolutely does convert and it generates more leads than any other provider out there.

 I want you to go to their website and check out their free demo.
 Simply click on the link, put in your email address, and viola.

 You don't have to sign up with them, but building a site on your own is a lot harder, and will take up a ton of your time (which is better spent building your business rather than a website).

 With your own hosting, you have complete control of everything from the theme to the content.
 It will take a little longer to set up and run, and you risk having pages that are no well optimized for lead collection.

 The benefit is you will save a ton of money and you will look unique and different than everyone else.

 This is what you need to do if you choose this route.